ikanurfitriani/Sentiment-Analysis-of-Amazon-Reviews/README.md

 # Sentiment-Analysis
-This repository contains the results of my simple analysis of
+This repository contains the results of my simple analysis of Amazon Reviews

 ## Author
 [@Ika Nurfitriani](http://github.com/ikanurfitriani)